You know that feeling when you’re nodding, smiling, saying “I’m fine” for the hundredth time, while something inside whispers, “This isn’t really me.”

 That’s when you start telling the truth to yourself.
 That’s the real turning point.

 You start observing and noticing.
 Listening for your hidden clues.
 You get curious.
-Challenge yourself.
+You challenge yourself.

 You start making decisions based on what’s truly important to you.
 You start trusting yourself and choosing to live as the real you, not the version you built to cope.